 Marokopa Falls

 I think this is the most underrated waterfall in New Zealand.
-I feel like no one talks about it!
-But so stunning, a super short 20-minute walk from the parking lot, and only half an hour from Waitomo.
+I feel like no one talks about it, but it’s so stunning, a super short 20-minute walk from the parking lot, and only half an hour from Waitomo.
 A must-visit if you’re in the area if you ask me.
 We didn’t see a single other person on the trail when we were there, and there’s no parking or entrance fee.

-Read more: North Island Map of New Zealand
+Save this: North Island Map of New Zealand on Google

 Marokopa Beach

-Drive another 30 minutes past the falls towards the coast and you’ll hit Marokopa Beach.
+Drive another 30 minutes past Marokopa Falls towards the coast and you’ll hit Marokopa Beach.
 It’s never busy and the view of the mountains from the shore is wild beautiful.

 Airstrip Bouldering Fields